fssa-batch3/bakyalakshmi.angappan__web_project/README.md

    - Expected Result:
       - The user can view the details of the selected product.

-### add product to bag (completed)
+### Add product to bag (completed)
 - scenario 1:successfully add product to bag
    - steps:
       1. Login as a buyer
       2. Navigate to the product listing page
       3. select the product to view its details
       4. select the product to add to bag
       5. click the "Add to Bag" button
    - Expected Result:
       - The user can view the list of products in bag

 ### View products in bag (completed)
 - Scenario 1: Successfully view products in bag
    - Steps:
       1. Log in as a buyer.
       2. Navigate to the bag page.
       3. View the list of products in the bag.
       4.
    - Expected Result:
       - The user can view the list of products in the bag.

 ### update products in bag (completed)
 - Scenario 1: Successfully update products in bag
    - Steps:
       1. Log in as a buyer.
       2. Navigate to the bag page.
       3. View the list of products in the bag.
       4. update the quantity of the product.
       5. The user can view the price depending on the quantity.
    - Expected Result:
       - The user can view the list of products in the bag.
       - The user can view the updated total amount in the bag total at the right.

 ### Remove product from bag (completed)
 - Scenario 1: Successfully remove product from bag
    - Steps:
       1. Log in as a buyer.
       2. Navigate to the bag page.
       3. click the cross button.
    - Expected Result:
       - The product is removed from the user's bag.